Updated on September 15, 2023

 Bierstadt Lagerhaus – Denver, CO

 And that’s what this beer is all about.
-Released this year on Sept.
-17th, 2022, the exact day Oktoberfest starts in Munich, Germany, Bierstadt’s version stays true to the märzen style.
+Released just this past week, Bierstadt’s version stays true to the Märzen style.

 Beautiful amber hue ✅